OpenNews/srccon/care-2022-program.md

 ## Schedule

-We’ll be gathering over two days, with generous breaks.
-Reserve these blocks on your calendar now:
+We’ll be gathering over two days, with two session times per day when you'll be able to select which interactive session to attend.
+Reserve these times on your calendar now:

 <table class="time-blocks">
   <thead>